Edward L. Beach Jr.: World War II

 Beach was assigned to the new commissioned USS Tirante (SS-420) late in 1944.
 He served as executive officer under Lieutenant Commander George L. Street, who was awarded the Medal of Honor for a making a daring attack in a heavily defended Japanese harbor during Tirante's first war patrol from March 3 to April 26, 1945.
 Beach received the Navy Cross for heroism during the same patrol and Tirante received the Presidential Unit Citation.
+The patrol was featured in season 1, episode 11 of the TV series, "The Silent Service", and host and executive producer Thomas M. Dykers interviewed Beach and Street at the end of the episode.

 Beach assumed command of USS Piper (SS-409) at Pearl Harbor on June 25, 1945.
 Piper departed on her third war patrol on July 19 and entered the Sea of Japan on August 13.
 The war ended on August 14 and Piper was in Japanese waters when the formal surrender was signed on September 2 and started her return to Pearl Harbor the next day.

 During World War II, Beach earned 10 decorations for gallantry, including the Navy Cross and three unit citations, and participated in 12 war patrols that damaged or sank 45 enemy vessels.